Stunner/findmissing/README.md

 `findmissing` is a python script that prints out missing numbers in an incrementing or decrementing sequence of numbers.

+`findmissing` has been developed and tested with Python 2.7 and 3.6.

 ## Use Case

 I had some really big files I needed to upload to Google Drive, so `split` them into 1 GB files.
 An annoyance with the Google Web interface is that it will upload files that are queued by random rather than in order.
 So if you queue up the following files: